utkuKutkut/Exchange-Rates-with-React-Native/README.md

 --image--
 Our mobile application works successfully.\

 ## You can find all the working files in this repository and use freely.
+Notice that The Microsoft Azure websites I use may be expired, but you can create your own resources for freely